darpa-brass/bbn-immortals/ChallengeProblems/cp_05/bbn-swri-mdl-requirements.md

 # BBN-SWRI Interface Specification

-A majority of the information sent between BBN and SWRI will be in the MDL-compliant graph that exists in orientdb.
+A majority of the information sent between BBN and SwRI will be in the MDL-compliant graph that exists in OrientDB.
 However, additional information is needed to execute Flight Test Scenario 5.
 This serves as a means to document those requirements.